 A group quarters is a place where people live or stay other than the usual house, apartment, or mobile home.
-Two general types of group quarters are recognized: institutional (for example, nursing homes, mental hospitals or wards, hospitals or wards for chronically ill patients, hospices, and prison wards) and non-institutional (for example, college dormitories, military barracks, group homes, shelters, missions, and flophouses.)
+Two general types of group quarters are recognized: institutional (e.g., nursing homes, mental hospitals or wards, hospitals or wards for chronically ill patients, hospices, and prison wards) and non-institutional (e.g., college dormitories, military barracks, group homes, shelters, missions, and flophouses.)
 Labor Camps that provide housing for company employees in housing units will be classified as group quarters.
 Group quarters may have housing units on the premises for staff and guests.
+Group quarters must be counted in both a stratified sample survey and a 100% field survey.